 Gluten-Free Shepherd's Pie Two Ways (one vegan)

-A savory pie, I said out loud, standing at the kitchen sink, listening to the staccato of rain drumming the skylights.
+A savory pie, I said out loud, standing at the window watching blackbirds argue under the ornamental olive trees, listening to the staccato of rain drumming the rooftop.

-Don't tease me, said my husband, looking up from his latest screenplay.
+Don't tease me, said my husband from his safe corner study, looking up, I imagine, from his latest screenplay effort.

-You know, that could get you into trouble, I told him.
+You know, that could get you into trouble, I yell.
 Your pea prejudice.
 The foodie police will be at our door before you know it.
 Demanding equal time for peas.
 And I'm already in enough trouble with their ilk.

 Their ilk? he asked.

 Yes, I said solemnly.
 My shepherd's pie is going to have tofu.
-And in some circles, that could get you killed.
+And in some circles, that could bring out the pitchforks.

 No offense, but.
 Can I have a chicken pie?
 Nothing against bean curd, but.

-I know, I assured him.
-I know tofu doesn't always float your boat.
+Yeah, I know, I assured him.
+I know tofu doesn't float your boat.

-I have a legume issue, he stated.
-Never been a fan.
+I may have a legume issue, he stated.

 For better or for worse.